Is a Staffy Right for You?

 Staffy Humor!

-the Staffordshire Bull Terrier ranks 22 out of 124 breeds in trainability.
+In this same research the Staffordshire Bull Terrier ranks 22 out of 124 breeds in trainability.
 Essentially, this means they are generally eager and willing to learn new commands and obey them quickly without distraction.
+This generally makes training sessions a bit easier than with many other breeds.

 Are Staffy’s Natural Swimmers?